Unknownkratos/Unknownkratos/README.md

 ### Personal Notes
 Outside of coding:
 - I enjoy hiking and planning outdoor trips.
-- I listen to tech podcasts for inspiration.
+- I Love Making Beats.
 - I occasionally experiment with baking (and learning from mistakes).

 **Thank you for visiting.**